 - 4 cups of red radishes

 - and 10 cups of cauliflower

-Also, Shakeology can help reduce your hunger and food cravings (which will keep you from making poor food choices that may drag your immune system down).
-And, like those immune-supporting foods, Shakeology also contains antioxidants, phytonutrients, vitamins, and minerals to help support a healthy immune system.
+Also, Shakeology can help reduce your hunger and food cravings.
+And like those immune-supporting foods, Shakeology also contains antioxidants, phytonutrients, vitamins, and minerals to help support a healthy immune system.

-When you have a healthy, active lifestyle, reduce your intake of processed foods, sugar, and alcohol, and eat a plant-based diet that includes dark leafy greens, fruits, vegetables, and whole grains you’ll be giving your immune system what it needs this winter!
+When you have a healthy, active lifestyle, reduce your intake of processed foods, sugar, and alcohol, and eat a plant-based diet that includes dark leafy greens, fruits, vegetables, and whole grains you’ll be giving your immune system the support it needs.